Our activities are currently limited, as an ongoing consequence of Covid.

 Prospective new members should have a look at us for a few weeks first and then either ask the treasurer for an application form or download one.
 Membership is currently £4 per year.

-In addition our disabled members have to pay an admission fee of £2.60 per week to the leisure centre.
+In addition our disabled members have to pay an admission fee of £3.00 per session to the leisure centre.

 The form can be downloaded from our Documents page.
 (See link below)